 General.
 MFT revenue is derived from an eight-cent-per-gallon excise tax levied with respect to gasoline and diesel motor fuels, generally for highway use.
 The aggregate rate of tax on gasoline was last changed on February 1, 1972, when it was increased from seven cents to eight cents per gallon.
 The aggregate rate of tax on diesel motor fuel was last changed on January 1, 1996 when it decreased from ten cents to eight cents per gallon.
-MFT revenues are projected to increase from the prior year mainly due to the collection of tax on sales to non-Native Americans on New York reservations.

-Prior to April 1, 2000, the MFT revenue earmarked to the Trust Fund was derived from four cents of the aggregate eight-cent-per-gallon tax on gasoline and other non-diesel motor fuels.
-Effective April 1, 2000, legislation enacted in 2000 earmarked two and one-quarter cents of the gasoline MFT and four cents of the diesel MFT to the Dedicated Funds Pool, of which 63 percent is deposited in the Trust Fund.
-Effective April 1, 2001, legislation enacted in 2000 earmarked an additional two-and one-quarter cents of the aggregate eight-cent-per-gallon tax on diesel fuel to the Dedicated Funds Pool, of which 63 percent is deposited in the Trust Fund.
-Effective April 1, 2003, legislation adopted with the 2000-01 Enacted Budget earmarks the one and three-quarters cents tax on both gasoline and diesel motor fuels to the Dedicated Funds Pool.
+Prior to April 1, 2000, 50 percent of MFT gasoline revenue was earmarked to the Trust Fund.
+Effective April 1, 2000, legislation enacted in 2000 earmarked 67.7 percent of gasoline MFT revenue and 31.5 percent of diesel MFT revenue to the Trust Fund.
+Effective April 1, 2001, legislation enacted in 2000 increased the diesel MFT revenue to the Trust Fund from 31.5 percent to 49.2 percent.
+Effective April 1, 2003, legislation adopted with the 2000-01 Enacted Budget earmarked 81.5 percent of MFT gasoline revenue and 63.0 percent of MFT diesel revenue to the Trust Fund.